aspose-email/Aspose.Email-API-References/english/net/aspose.email/asposeargumentexception/asposeargumentexception/_index.md

 ---
-title: AsposeArgumentException
+title: AsposeArgumentException.AsposeArgumentException
 second_title: Aspose.Email for .NET API Reference
-description: Initializes a new instance of the AsposeArgumentExceptionaspose.email/asposeargumentexception class.
+description: AsposeArgumentException constructor.
+Initializes a new instance of the AsposeArgumentException class
 type: docs
 weight: 10
 url: /net/aspose.email/asposeargumentexception/asposeargumentexception/
 ---
 ## AsposeArgumentException() {#constructor}

-Initializes a new instance of the [`AsposeArgumentException`](../../asposeargumentexception) class.
+Initializes a new instance of the [`AsposeArgumentException`](../) class.

 ```csharp
 public AsposeArgumentException()